Police car responding to emergency crashes with Ford Fiesta at Leeds junction

-Dewsbury Road crash: Police car responding to emergency crashes near Leeds pub Tommy Wass
+Dewsbury Road crash: Police car responding to emergency crashes near Tommy Wass pub in Leeds

 A police car has crashed with another vehicle while responding to an emergency in Leeds.